 Many more girls got involved and Allison herself went on to become Scottish guiding’s President in the 1950s.
 New groups started up for girls of different ages – now known as Rainbows, Brownies and The Senior Section – so there was something for young girls at each stage of their lives.

-Scottish guiding became independent in 1933.
-On the eve of the Second World War, we moved into the Edinburgh town house where our Hedquarters and Edinburgh guiding shop are still based today.
+Girlguiding Scotland became independent in 1933.
+On the eve of the Second World War, we moved into the Edinburgh town house where our Headquarters and Edinburgh shop are still based today.

-Girlguiding Scotland was given the keys to Netherurd, our beautiful Georgian house and estate in the Borders, by Major Thomson in the 1940s.
-Since then it’s given generations of girls and leaders a home from home where they can be themselves, have fun and try new adventures.
+Girlguiding Scotland was given the keys to Netherurd, our beautiful home from home in the Borders, by Major Thomson in the 1940s.
+Since then it’s given generations of girls and leaders a place where they can be themselves, have fun and try new adventures.